djlorenzouasset/Athena/README.md

 # Athena
 <img src=".github/AthenaLogo.png" height="130" align="right">

-Fortnite Profile-Athena & Catalog creator for Private Servers that use Fortnite-Live manifest.
+Fortnite Profile-Athena & Catalog models creator for Private Servers, that use Fortnite-Live manifest.

 > You can use this program with [Neonite](https://github.com/NeoniteDev/NeoniteV2) backend, saving the profile-athena.json in the profiles folder and shop.json in the root folder.